 It’s a fact that one in every three adults 65 and older has fallen.
 As we age numerous risk factors compound to increase the likelihood of falling.
 Age in turn compounds the damage that is sustained as the result of falls.
 According to the CDC,those who are 75 and older and fall are four times more likely than those ages 65 to 74 to be admitted to a long-term care facility for a year or longer.

 It’s important for family caregivers to encourage yearly eye exams for their aging parent or relative.
 Studies have shown that older patients who received cataract surgery sustained less falls in the year following the surgery than those cataracts patients who did not.
 Based on guidance from an expert, Haslanger also recommends getting a dedicated pair of glasses with single vision distance lenses for some activities, such as walking outside.

 There are a number of ways to ensure that the home of an elder care recipient is safe from falls.
 Installing rails on stairs, ensuring stairs are level and evenly spaced, and that pathways are well-lighted and free of clutter is a good start.
 Installing grab bars near toilets and in showers is also a good idea.
-If you need help fitting a home to prevent falls, consult a senior care provider, such as Encompass Senior Solutions in Omaha, for help.
+If you need help fitting a home to prevent falls, consult a senior care provider, such as Physicians Choice Private Duty in Omaha, for help.

 Taking multiple medications — four or more — can increase someone’s risk of falls because side effects or interactions associated with certain medications such as dizziness or drowsiness.
 To help counteract these effects, taking medications before a meal or before bed can sometimes be ideal.
 You can also speak with the doctor to work on the dosage of medications.